 We all know a manager who is behaving in a very arrogant way, not giving any recognition to the workers just because he/she is the manager.
 In an organisation, everyone fits in the bigger picture.
 For example, if your company manufactures fridges, the role of the line worker is as important as the work of the salesperson or the dispatcher.
 For your company to work like a well-oiled machine, you must recognise that all of the workers are equally important.

 To make the members of your team feel that they are contributing to the success of the company and promote good teamwork not only between teammates but also between different teams.
 To encourage teamwork, you need to equally distribute the workflow and take input from everyone into consideration.
 As an extra suggestion, introducing company workwear can be a good idea that can make your team members feel equal and part of something larger than themselves.
-If you decide to go ahead with getting company workwear, you can currently get a 10% Simon Jersey discount code where you can find a range of budget-friendly clothes to suit most workplaces.

 Micromanaging everything sends a clear message that you do not fully trust the people in your team.
 There is nothing more annoying and discouraging for a worker to be second-guessed the entire time.
 This can result in frustration and lack of motivation.
-You might find it hard to let go of the control, but micromanagement is damaging for the team.
+You might find it hard to let go of the control, but micromanagement is damaging for a team.
 A recent survey found that 69% of the people who were micromanaged considered leaving their job!

 Micromanaging in acceptable when you have a new team member who is still learning how to do the job.
 However, when it comes to the people you have worked with for years, you need to step back and let them do what they know best.